 For more information on Children and Pet Loss specifically, please click here.

 The American Heartworm Society offers educational articles to help further the understanding of heartworm disease to both veterinary professionals and pet owners.
 Their website provides information already known in the veterinary community as well as newer scientific developments.

 The Companion Animal Parasite Council (CAPC) is an independent council of veterinary professionals that created guidelines for optimal control of both internal and external parasites.
-Together these veterinarians, veterinary parasitologists, and other animal health care professionals offer expertise in parasitology, internal medicine, public health, and much more.
+These veterinarians, veterinary parasitologists, and other animal health care professionals offer expertise in parasitology, internal medicine, public health, and much more.

 The Tick Encounter Resource Center at the University of Rhode Island is an outreach program that provides information for tick control and tick-bite protection.
 They provide wonderful insight on how to stay active and enjoy nature while protecting your pet from tick-borne diseases.

-The AVDC provides insight into periodontal disease in cats and dogs and offers education both treatment and prevention of periodontal disease in your pet.
+The AVDC provides insight into periodontal disease in both cats and dogs.
+It also offers education on both the treatment and prevention of this disease to help you provide the best dental care for your pet.

 The Animal Humane Society offers education and training resources for owners and pets.
 They provide both online resources as well as on-site training courses.

-*Please understand, Blue Cross Animal Hospital does not promote or research any of these companies, rather we strive to provide the best possible opportunities to care for your pet.
+Please understand that Blue Cross Animal Hospital does not promote or research any of these companies.
+Rather, we strive to provide the best possible opportunities to care for your pet.